osu-cs493-sp19/final-project-cs493-team14/README.md

 ## CS 493 Final Project

-This is an application an API called Tarpaulin, a lightweight course management tool that’s an “alternative” to Canvas.
+This is an application with an API called Tarpaulin, a lightweight course management tool that’s an “alternative” to Canvas.

 In particular, Tarpaulin allows users (instructors and students) to see information about the courses they’re teaching/taking.